 7. Fire and Emergencies

 Fires and emergencies can cause multiple fatalities.
 An Emergency Plan should be prepared, that outlines what workers and others at the workplace should do in an emergency.
-An Emergency Plan should include emergency and evacuation procedures.
-How to notify emergency services.
-Instructions on medical treatment and assistance.
-Communication protocols between Safety Wardens and other personnel.
+An Emergency Plan should include emergency and evacuation procedures, how to notify emergency services, instructions on medical treatment and assistance, and the communication protocols between Safety Wardens and other personnel.
 Everyone should be trained on the types of emergencies and how to implement emergency procedures.

 8. Confined Spaces

-See our post on recognising, recalling and reporting workplace hazards.
+See our article on recognising, recalling and reporting workplace hazards.